Your cookie preferences

 When comparing Wi-Fi deals, here are the key options that you should be aware of:

-• Superfast fibre broadband — Available to more than 96% of UK homes, ‘fibre-to-the-cabinet’ (FTTC) broadband runs on the Openreach fibre network and offers 'superfast' speeds — a big boost compared to standard copper broadband.
+• Superfast fibre broadband — Available to 97% of UK homes, ‘fibre-to-the-cabinet’ (FTTC) broadband runs on the Openreach fibre network and offers 'superfast' speeds — a big boost compared to standard copper broadband.
 Average speeds offered are between 30Mbps and 70Mbps.

 • Full fibre broadband — While most fibre packages still use copper cables to connect your home to the nearest street cabinet, full fibre (or ‘fibre-to-the-premises’) sends fibre cabling directly to your home.
-It's the least widely-available service — only about one-third of homes currently have it available to them — but it can deliver lightning-fast speeds well above 1Gbps and the network rapidly growing its coverage across the country.
+Only about half of homes currently have it available to them — but it can deliver lightning-fast speeds well above 1Gbps and the network rapidly growing its coverage across the country.

 Can I get wireless fibre broadband?